loosolab/MAMPOK/docs/source/mamplans.rst

    * - ``owner``
      - string
      - yes
      - Username of the project owner.
-Used for auth secret derivation.
+Set to ``"_public"`` to make the project accessible to all authenticated users.
    * - ``analyst``
      - array of strings
      - yes